jlipps/appium-book/README.md

-Appium: Mobile Automation Made Awesome
+Appium Book
 =====

-This is the public repository for my forthcoming Appium book.
+This is the public repository for my forthcoming Appium book, tentatively titled *Appium: Mobile Automation Made Awesome*.
 I'm writing/developing the book here on GitHub so that anyone can read it, track its progress, clone the repo, and create their own PDF versions of the book for their own personal use.

 ## The Story